VICEMedia/exercise-frontend/README.md

 - Add one or more unit tests using Jest or Mocha/Chai.
 - Bonus: Use a module bundler or task manager such as Webpack to compile static assets.
 Along with this, include a linter for your code (ESLint, Prettier, ect.).

+## Solution

+You can use `npm` or `yarn` for all applicable commands.  `yarn` will be used for all examples in this document.

+### Installation

+`yarn`

+\* If you run into issues with your node version, install the compatible node version with:

+`nvm install <version>`

+### Running locally

+You can run the json-server/api and enable hot-reloading to ease development **all in one command**:

+`yarn dev`

+Then, go to http://localhost:3001 in your browser.

+### Run linters

+This will run eslint for all JS/JSX files and stylelint for all SCSS files:

+`yarn lint`

+### Run unit tests

+Run jest unit tests:

+`yarn test`

+### Build for production

+**This does NOT deploy anything**

+`yarn build`

+This will output minified production-ready source files under the `/dist` folder.

+### Simulate a production environment locally

+You can view the site as a production simulation using the output from `yarn build` using:

+`yarn prod`

+Then, just like with `yarn dev`, go to http://localhost:3001 in your browser.

 ## Exercise
 In index.html, rebuild the mocks in the designs folder in semantic HTML, CSS and JS.
 The designs represent layouts in a smaller screen and a larger screen.
 It is not 2 pages.
 Feel free to diverge from the designs and apply your own creativity.
 The goal is to build a simple UI that allows users to navigate between various shows while displaying the corresponding meta data for each.